 addsfit Review | Mini vs Max comparison

-My addsfit review unit had some intensive use after its recent arrival as the mini is super-easy and handy to use.
+My addsfit review units had some intensive use after their recent arrival especially the Mini version as it is super-easy and handy to use.
 It’s way less than half the price of the popular Theragun models, it’s easy to use as a handheld device and I find it nicely complements my much larger Thumper Mini Pro (reviewed here).
 I’ve also had a few good sessions with the Addsfit Max which is also well-priced although its usage overlaps with what I get from the Thumper Mini Pro.

-It digs DEEP, where larger percussive massagers might struggle and it might save you a small fortune with any of this tech by avoiding all those physio visits.
+The Mini digs DEEP, where larger percussive massagers might struggle and it might save you a small fortune with any of this tech by avoiding all those physio visits.

-Here is a quick overview of the addsfit review followed by some more details if you page down to the discount codes.
-Thank you for using the links which help support this site.
+Here is a quick overview of the addsfit review followed by some more details if you page down to the discount codes for the Max and Mini models.

 addsfit Review Summary | Mini vs Max